Pranamya111/Embedded_Systems_Projects/README.md

 - System provides autonomous irrigation, ideal for agricultural and home garden applications.
 - Built using Arduino UNO, with code written in embedded C using the Arduino IDE.

+### 2. Voice-Controlled Robot
+### Objective: Design a robot that responds to voice commands for movement, such as forward, reverse, left, and right.

 ## Tools & Skills Used:
 ### Microcontroller: Arduino UNO